Configure NAT for threat defense

 The NAT policy is a shared policy.
-You assign the policy to devices that should have similar NAT rules.
+Assign it to devices that need similar NAT rules.

-Whether a given rule in the policy applies to an assigned device is determined by the interface objects (security zones or interface groups) used in the rule.
-If the interface objects include one or more interface for the device, the rule is deployed to the device.
-Thus, you can configure rules that apply to subsets of devices within a single shared policy by carefully designing your interface objects.
-Rules that apply to “any” interface object are deployed to all devices.
+Each rule applies to a device if its interface objects (security zones or interface groups) include an interface for that device.
+When the interface objects include one or more interface for the device, the rule is deployed to the device.
+You can target subsets of devices within a shared policy by designing interface objects accordingly.
+Rules using the "any" interface object apply to all devices.

-If you change the type of an interface to a type that is not valid for use with a NAT policy that targets a device with that interface, the policy labels the interface as deleted.
+If you change an interface type to one not valid for NAT on an assigned device, the policy marks the interface as deleted.
 Click Save in the NAT policy to automatically remove the interface from the policy.

 You can configure multiple NAT policies if groups of your devices require significantly different rules.